Jacqui can show you how to groom your dog at home, or she can pick up, groom and return your doggo, all ready for action.

-Along with social breaks and exercise, Jacqui specialises in maintenance grooming to help support happy, healthy and engaged doggos.
+Along with social breaks and exercise, Jacqui specialises in condition and maintenance grooming to support happy, healthy and engaged doggos.

 Jacqui can show you how to: